-If the board or joint agreement has any vacancies for the following school term or within one calendar year from the beginning of the following school term, the positions thereby becoming available must be tendered to the teachers so removed or dismissed who were in grouping 3 or 4 of the sequence of dismissal and are qualified to hold the positions, based upon legal qualifications and any other qualifications established in a district or joint agreement job description, on or before the May 10 prior to the date of the positions becoming available, provided that if the number of honorable dismissal notices based on economic necessity exceeds 15% of the number full-time equivalent positions filled by certified employees (excluding principals and administrative personnel) during the preceding school year, then the recall period is for the following school term or within 2 calendar years from the beginning of the following school term.
-If the board or 1 2 joint agreement has any vacancies within the period from the 3 beginning of the following school term through February 1 of the following school term (unless a date later than February 5 1, but no later than 6 months from the beginning of the is 6 following school term, established in а collective 7 bargaining agreement), the positions thereby becoming 8 available must be tendered to the teachers so removed or 9 dismissed who were in grouping 2 of the sequence of dismissal 10 due to one "needs improvement" rating on either of the 11 teacher's last 2 performance evaluation ratings, provided 12 that, if 2 ratings are available, the other performance rating used for 13 evaluation grouping purposes is "proficient", or "excellent", 14 "satisfactory", are 15 to hold the positions, based upon 16 qualifications and any other qualifications established in a 17 district or joint agreement job description, on or before the May 10 prior to the date of the positions becoming available.
-18 On and after July 1, 2014 (the effective date of Public Act 19 98-648), the preceding sentence shall apply to teachers 20 21 removed or dismissed by honorable dismissal, even if notice of 22 honorable dismissal occurred during the 2013-2014 school year.
-23 Among teachers eligible for recall pursuant to the preceding sentence, the order of recall must be in inverse order of 24 25 dismissal, unless an alternative order of recall 26 established in a collective bargaining agreement or contract between the board and a professional faculty members' organization.
+If the board or joint agreement has any vacancies for the following school term or within one calendar year from the beginning of the following school term, the positions thereby becoming available must be tendered to the teachers so removed or dismissed who were in groupings 3 or 4 of the sequence of dismissal and are qualified to hold the positions, based upon legal qualifications and any other qualifications established in a district or joint agreement job description, on or before the May 10 prior to the date of the positions becoming available, provided that if the number of honorable dismissal notices based on economic necessity exceeds 15% of the number full-time equivalent positions filled by certified employees (excluding principals and administrative personnel) during the preceding school year, then the recall period is for the following school term or within 2 calendar years from the beginning of the following school term.
+If the board or joint agreement has any vacancies within the period from the beginning of the following school term through February 1 of the following school term (unless a date later than February 1, but no later than 6 months from the beginning of the following school term, is established in a collective bargaining agreement), the positions thereby becoming available must be tendered to the teachers so removed or dismissed who were in grouping 2 of the sequence of dismissal due to one "needs improvement" rating on either of the teacher's last 2 performance evaluation ratings, provided that, if 2 ratings are available, the other performance evaluation rating used for "satisfactory", "proficient", grouping purposes is "excellent", and are qualified to hold the positions, based legal qualifications and any other qualifications established in a district or joint agreement job description, on or before the May 10 prior to the date of the positions becoming available.
+On and after the effective date of this amendatory Act of the 98th General Assembly, the preceding sentence shall apply to teachers removed or dismissed by honorable dismissal, even if notice of honorable dismissal occurred during the 2013-2014 school year.
+Among teachers eligible for recall pursuant to the preceding sentence, the order of recall must be in inverse order of dismissal, unless an alternative order of recall is established in a collective bargaining agreement or contract between the board and a professional faculty members' organization.
 Whenever the number of honorable dismissal notices based upon economic necessity exceeds 5 notices or 150% of the average number of teachers honorably dismissed in the preceding 3 years, whichever is more, then the school board or governing board of a joint agreement, as applicable, shall also hold a public hearing on the question of the dismissals.
 Following the hearing and board review, the action to approve any such reduction shall require a majority vote of the board members.